dirksavage88/jetson_obs_distance/README.md

 ## Testing
 Built and tested on ROS 2 Foxy.
 Built package in ROS 2 humble without issues but not tested.

+**Note that these sensors are for indoor use only!
+Outdoors the ambient light can be too strong for the VL53L5CX sensor.**